 NOT TRUE!
 It comes right down to each one of us and the choices we make in our daily lives.
+It also comes down to joining with others to make a difference.
 Remember that Margaret Mead quote?

 Never doubt that a small group of thoughtful, committed citizens can change the world.
 Indeed, it is the only thing that ever has.

-Lifestyle changes are now an absolute necessity to mitigate the effects of climate disruption.
+Personal lifestyle changes are now an absolute necessity to mitigate climate disruption.
 How could you be more environmentally conscious in the way you live, work, create and consume?
 Think about it.
 I know it’s hard to take those first few tentative steps, but when you do, it’ll be like a snowball rolling downhill.

 Here are some suggestions to get you started.